chingalice/ZapierTest/README.md

 * Tool used: Mode Analytics Studio

-* Please see zapierpart3 for more details and screenshots.
+* See zapierpart3.md for more details and screenshots.